AutomatedLab/AutomatedLab/Help/AutomatedLab/en-us/Test-LabMachineInternetConnectivity.md

 ```

 ### -AsJob
-Indicates that the test should be carried out as a background job
+Indicates that the cmdlet should run in the background

 ```yaml
 Type: SwitchParameter